 Isn't God loving?
-Listen to the podcast, reflect on some questions, and go deeper into study on your own or with a group.
+Listen to the podcast or watch the featured video.
+Then, reflect on some questions and go deeper into study on your own or with a group.
 If you're participating in our reading plan One Story that Leads to Jesus, this Reflections Bible Study lines up with week 10.

 How do you see violence at work in your community?

 Consider God’s character of justice, mercy, and love.
 How does he want to restore your community?

 What is one step you can take this week to join God’s justice, mercy, and sacrificial love?

 If you would like to dive deeper, use these Scriptures and questions for personal study or small group discussion.

 How did Tim’s message challenge or encourage you today?